-Last IVEVIS 1 - 14-12 (IVIC ost recent revision is nignlighted) operations.
-281-IAC 12.3(12) Standards for library programs The board of directors of each school district shall establish a K-12 library program to support the student achievement goals of the total school curriculum.
-Note: This requirement applies only to public school districts. • Every school district must establish a K-12 library program.
+Topic lowa Code Rule Citation Rule Rule Interpretation community resources, peer helping, and information; and 4.
+Systemic support through management activities establishing, maintaining, and enhancing the total school counseling program, including professional development, consultation, collaboration, program management, and operations.
+Standards for library programs lowa Code 256.11(9) 281-IAC 12.3(12) The board of directors of each school district shall establish a K-12 library program to support the student achievement goals of the total school curriculum.
 Note: This requirement applies only to public school districts.
-LP1.
-The school district has not established a K-12 library program.
-281-IAC 12.3(12) 281-IAC 12.3(12) Standards for library programs a.
+Every school district must establish a K-12 library program.
+Standards for library programs 281-IAC 12.3(12) a.
 A qualified teacher librarian, licensed by the board of educational examiners, who works with students, teachers, support staff and administrators shall direct the library program and provide services and instruction in support of the curricular goals of each attendance center.
 The teacher librarian shall be a member of the attendance center instructional team with special expertise in identifying resources and technologies to support teaching and learning.
 The teacher librarian and classroom teachers shall collaborate to develop, teach, and evaluate attendance center curricular goals with emphasis on promoting inquiry and critical thinking; providing information literacy learning experiences to help students access, evaluate, use, create, and communicate information; enhancing learning and teaching through technology; and promoting literacy through reader guidance and activities that develop capable and independent readers.
 Note: This requirement applies only to public school districts.
 The amount of FTEs provided by the district to meet this requirement is a local decision.
 The amount of teacher librarian time allocated for each attendance center is a local decision.
-Note: This requirement applies only to public school districts.
-LP2.
-The district does not employ a licensed teacher librarian.
-281-IAC 12.3(12)(a) LP3.
-No evidence exists that a teacher librarian serves as a member of the instructional team for each attendance center.
-281-IAC 12.3(12)(a)
+Standards for library programs 281-IAC 12.3(12) b.
+The library program shall be regularly reviewed and revised and shall be designed to meet the following goals: 1.
+To provide for methods to improve library collections to meet student and staff needs; 2.
+To make connections with parents and the community; Note: This requirement applies only to public school districts.
+The type and frequency of review is a local decision, as long as all required provisions are addressed.